jonathan-shahen/example-websocket/README.md

 A quick example of Node Express + `ws` Websocket library to show the (x,y) position of all cursors connected to the server.

+The cursor that is **bolded** is your cursor.
+It will always appear above other cursors

 Inspiration: https://ably.com/blog/web-app-websockets-nodejs

 ### How to test